Skip to content

 5. Consumer Overload

-Consumers are often bombarded with advertisements and sales pitches, and this can lead to promotion fatigue.
+Consumers are often bombarded with advertisements and sales pitches, leading to promotion fatigue.
 As a result, they may tune out messages that could be beneficial or relevant to them.

 6. Dependency

-Over time, consumers might become accustomed to purchasing only when promotions are in effect, which can decrease the product’s perceived value.
+Over time, consumers might become accustomed to purchasing only when they are in effect, which can decrease the product’s perceived value.

 7. Negative Perception